yinnhao/HYPIR/README.md

     <img src="assets/teaser.png">
 </p>

-:star:If HypIR is helpful for you, please help star this repo.
+:star:If HYPIR is helpful for you, please help star this repo.
 Thanks!:hugs:

 ## :book:Table Of Contents